PhasecoreX/PCXCogs/autoroom/README.md

 Once you join an AutoRoom Source, you will be moved into a brand new AutoRoom (voice channel).
 This is your AutoRoom, you can do whatever you want with it.
 Use the `[p]autoroom` command to check out all the different things you can do.
 Some examples include:

 -   Check its current settings with `[p]autoroom settings`
-- Make it a public AutoRoom with `[p]autoroom public`
+-   Make it a public AutoRoom with `[p]autoroom public` (everyone can see and join your AutoRoom)
+-   Make it a locked AutoRoom with `[p]autoroom locked` (everyone can see, but nobody can join your AutoRoom)
-- Make it a private AutoRoom with `[p]autoroom private`
+-   Make it a private AutoRoom with `[p]autoroom private` (nobody can see and join your AutoRoom)
 -   Kick/ban users (or entire roles) from your AutoRoom with `[p]autoroom deny` (useful for public AutoRooms)
-- Allow users (or roles) into your AutoRoom with `[p]autoroom allow` (useful for private AutoRooms)
+-   Allow users (or roles) into your AutoRoom with `[p]autoroom allow` (useful for locked and private AutoRooms)
 -   If your AutoRoom has an associated text channel, you can manage the messages in your text channel

 When everyone leaves your AutoRoom, it (and the associated text channel, if it exists) will automatically be deleted.